The best sunscreens for mature skin, reviewed by a 40+ beauty editor who’s tried almost all of them

 - Slow to dry

-It glides on easily and blends beautifully with fingers - no sponge or brush needed.
-I tested the shade “24,” and it delivered a soft, even wash of colour that blurred minor redness and gave my skin a healthy, subtle glow.
+MERIT's The Uniform glides on easily and blends beautifully with fingers, no sponge or brush needed.
+I tested the shade “24,” and it delivered a soft, even wash of colour that blurred some minor redness and gave my skin a healthy, subtle glow.
 Think weekend makeup, rather than full-coverage foundation.
-As for protection, this SPF uses non-nano zinc oxide to deliver broad-spectrum SPF 50.
+As for protection, here a non-nano zinc oxide to deliver broad-spectrum SPF 50.
 That’s particularly important for mature skin, where UVA rays can accelerate collagen breakdown and worsen hyperpigmentation.
 I appreciated knowing I was getting solid mineral protection without the typical chalky white cast.
-What I loved most, though, was how comfortable it felt.
-No pilling, no stinging around the eyes, and no clogged pores after a few days of wear.
-The fragrance-free formula also gets points for being suitable for sensitive or reactive skin types, which is especially valuable as skin becomes more delicate with age.
-The formula includes plant-based emollients and hydrators like glycerin and meadowfoam seed oil, helping to lock in moisture and give skin a smoother, plumper appearance—both welcome additions if you’re dealing with fine lines or a lack of radiance.

 Pros

-- 100% mineral & broad-spectrum SPF 50
+- 100% mineral, broad-spectrum SPF 50

 - Lightweight, velvety texture that feels like a “second-skin”